raspberrypilearning/motor-robot-buggy-scratch/en/step_9.md

 You're done!
 Get driving!

-With the example buggy, 0.5 seconds for forwards and backwards, and 0.1 seconds for right and left was ideal.Repeatedly clicking on the sprites created a pretty good continuous movement.
+With the example buggy, 0.5 seconds for forwards and backwards, and 0.1 seconds for right and left was ideal.
+Repeatedly clicking on the sprites created a pretty good continuous movement.

 Think about how you might improve the remote.
-Even small things like to make the buttons bigger can make a difference.
+Even things like bigger buttons can make a difference.

 ![Make improvements](images/visualRemote_largerSprites.png)